 Consecutive

-Three consecutive numbers multiplied together give the answer four hundred and seventy four thousand, four hundred and seventy four.
+Three consecutive numbers multiplied together give the answer one hundred and three thousand, seven hundred and seventy six.

 What are they?